yifanzhang-pro/monadic-context-engineering/README.md

 ## Notes

 - The implementation follows the conceptual design in the paper, including the `AgentMonad` and `AsyncAgentMonad` APIs.
-- The example steps are deterministic and self-contained; they do not call external APIs.
+- The default example steps are deterministic and self-contained; use OpenRouter for live LLM calls.

 ## Citations